|

 Some VoIP providers force your calls to go to their Voice Mail

 if they aren't answered in X rings.
+If you don't want to use their

 - Network Down Option